The River Flows: Reception

 While praising the power and beauty of the scenes in Greece, several reviewers found the form of a confessional-diary with inserted love-letters improbable, and the book as a whole "young".
 Desmond MacCarthy in the New Statesman, however, reminded them that that was the whole point, and indeed the narrator, looking at his early diary entries with hindsight, admits as much.
 L. P. Hartley in the Saturday Review found the characters too rational and analytical: "they ask for and need no interpretation from us" and have within them "no force of unexplored, unreasoning life"; while Edwin Muir in The Nation and Athenaeum felt that though the narrator's thoughts were set down with passion, "the desires which colour them are never sufficiently realised".
 The Times Literary Supplement believed that Lucas had developed "to an unnecessary extent the personal views of the narrator".
 Nevertheless, it noted, "The book sheds a not uninteresting light on the Cambridge scene".

+Keynes, model for Hugh in the novel, wrote Lucas a brief note: "Dear Peter, I finished your book last night.
+I liked it very much.
+But perhaps chiefly because it was so very Peterish.
+Yours affectionately, JMK".

 Admirers of the novel included T. E. Lawrence, who found that "Parts of the book come back to my memory without warning at odd times as I lie about brooding.
 The Greece part, especially.
 You get a tense effect out of quite simple words," he wrote to Lucas.
 "Somehow actual sentences have stuck to me".
 Lucas dedicated his next novel, Cécile (1930), to Lawrence.